-According to the National Institute on Drug Abuse, cocaine is a powerfully addictive stimulant drug made from the leaves of the coca plant native to South America.
+According to the National Institute on Drug Abuse, cocaine is a powerfully addictive stimulant drug made from the coca plant leaves native to South America.
 Cocaine is nature’s most powerful stimulant and is used by nearly 14 million people worldwide.
 In the 1980s, people began to use baking soda to strip away the hydrochloride from powder cocaine.
 The most addictive form of cocaine is crack.

-Crack cocaine is a crystal-free base form of cocaine that can be smoked or injected, and it is also known as rock or simply crack.
+Crack cocaine is a crystal-free base form of cocaine that can be smoked or injected, and it is also known as rock or crack.
 It fluctuates in pigment from white to light rose or yellow.
-It stimulates the reward system, dopamine, of the brain and generates instant effects throughout the central nervous system.
+It stimulates the brain’s reward system, dopamine, and generates instant effects throughout the central nervous system.
 Crack gets its name from the cracking and popping sound it makes when heated.
 It fluctuates in pigment from white to light rose or yellow.

-It stimulates the reward system, dopamine, of the brain and generates instant effects throughout the central nervous system.
-Crack cocaine addicts build a forbearance swiftly because their bodies get used to the drug and therefore more of the substance is necessary to deliver the consistent results of reaching a high.
-A crack cocaine addict’s physical brain function is dependent on the substance to be able to function normally.
+It stimulates the brain’s reward system, dopamine, and generates instant effects throughout the central nervous system.
+Crack cocaine addicts build a forbearance swiftly because their bodies get used to the drug.
+Therefore more of the substance is necessary to deliver the consistent results of reaching a high.
+A crack cocaine addict’s physical brain function is dependent on the sense to be able to function normally.

 What are the Dangers of Smoking Crack Cocaine?

-Short-term crack cocaine effects cause a quick but intense high that is immediately followed by the opposite, an intense depression, edginess and a craving for more of the drug.
-People who use it often don’t eat or sleep properly.
-They can experience greatly increased heart rate, muscle spasms, and convulsions.
-The drug can make people feel paranoid, angry, hostile and anxious—even when they aren’t high.
-Regardless of how much of the drug is used or how frequently, crack cocaine increases the risk that the user will experience a heart attack, stroke, seizure or respiratory (breathing) failure, any of which can result in sudden death.
+Short-term crack cocaine effects cause a quick but intense high that is immediately followed by the opposite, a severe depression, edginess, and a craving for more of the drug.
+People who use it often don’t eat or sleep properly, and they can experience significantly increased heart rate, muscle spasms, and convulsions.
+The drug can make people feel paranoid, angry, hostile, and anxious—even when they aren’t high.
+Regardless of how much of the drug is used or how frequently, crack cocaine increases the risk that the user will experience a heart attack, stroke, seizure, or respiratory (breathing) failure, any of which can result in sudden death.

 The long-term effects of smoking crack cocaine include: